Reports to: Lead Advocate

 - attend Multi-Disciplinary Team (MDT) and Child Family Team (CFT) meetings for commercially sexually exploited children (CSEC), as needed

-- collaborate with Advocate Team Manager and Social Workers to complete RTS action items resulting from MDT meetings
+- collaborate with Lead Advocate and Social Workers to complete RTS action items resulting from MDT meetings

 - provide PREA follow-ups for incarcerated people (youth & adult)